Rm-lee/PObox/README.md

 ### Dependencies

 - `Node`
-  - tested with versions `14.15.4`, `14.16.1` and `14.17.0` on Ubuntu 20.04 though other versions should work fine.
-You can check your version installed from the command line by running
+  - tested with versions `14.15.4`, `14.16.1` and `14.17.0` on Ubuntu 20.04 and Mac, though other versions should work fine.
+You can check the version of Nodejs installed on your system from the command line by running
   ```sh
   node -v
   ```
-  -note: A great easy script to manage `Node` installations on linux is `nvm`.
+  -Note: A great easy script to manage `Node` installations on linux is `nvm`.
 You can find it [here](https://github.com/nvm-sh/nvm)

 ### Setup Process